 Advanced operational software serves as the maps for today’s utilities.
 But no map — or analytic software — can help you move in the right direction if you don’t know where you are.
 Analytics software demands highly precise, highly accurate data covering a range of metrics.
 And distributed power generation means that, to be useful, data must be collected at more locations and account for bi-directional energy flow.

-The Gridview Platform
+The MICATU Platform

-Up to three nonconductive Gridview Optical Sensors can be installed directly onto each phase of the electric grid and are connected to a Micatu m410B Optical Signal Processor via fiber optic cable — "the brains" of the platform that provides grid edge intelligence.
+Up to three nonconductive Optical Sensors can be installed directly onto each phase of the electric grid and are connected to a MICATU m410B Optical Signal Processor via fiber optic cable — "the brains" of the platform that provides grid edge intelligence.
 The m410B breaks out the wealth of information from the sensors into discrete, usable data (DNP3 datapoints) and securely transmits it to the home office.

 The Sense in Optical Sensing

 Because optical sensors are non-conductive and modular, they can be deployed wherever needed without complex downtime planning or system reconfiguration.
-Paired with the advanced processing power of the Micatu m410B, optical sensors give operators a whole new level of insight into the real-time status of their grid.
+Paired with the advanced processing power of the MICATU m410B, optical sensors give operators a whole new level of insight into the real-time status of their grid.

 Over the next few decades, as consumers demand more power and produce more of their own energy — and variable, renewable power generation becomes predominant — the complexity of managing the grid increases exponentially.
 Only with wide-ranging, precise, and real-time data will operators have the insight they need to keep up for the next generation.